Frenchie Davis: Post-Idol career

 After American Idol, Davis appeared in the Broadway musical Rent in 2003.
 She sang the solo in the opening song of Act Two, Seasons of Love, and in ensemble roles such as Mrs. Jefferson (Joanne's mom), a woman with bags, a coat vendor, Mrs. Marquez (Mimi's mom) and others.
 She also occasionally played the part of Joanne.
 On June 1, 2005, Davis returned to her previous role in the Broadway production of Rent.
 Davis had previously announced that she would leave Rent in May 2007, but announced her final performance following a mid-April 2007 show.
 During the weeks leading up to the April 29 performance of Rents 10-year reunion, Davis appeared in an iTunes Podcast (Rent: The PodCast).
 She also joined the original cast for a special encore performance.

 In 2004, Davis was cast in the role of Effie in a West Coast-touring production of Dreamgirls, which appeared in Sacramento, San Jose, and Seattle, and later went to the Pittsburgh Civic Light Opera.

 From August 3–19, 2007, Davis starred alongside Miche Braden and JMichael in the role of Mahalia Jackson in the Hartford Stage production of Mahalia: A Gospel Musical, written by Tom Stolz and directed by Jeremy B. Cohen.

-In 2008, Davis, along with fellow second-season American Idol participants Ruben Studdard and Trenyce Cobbins, starred in the 30th-anniversary national tour of the musical revue Ain't Misbehavin'.
+In 2008, Davis, along with fellow second-season American Idol alumni Ruben Studdard and Trenyce Cobbins, starred in the 30th-anniversary national tour of the musical revue Ain't Misbehavin'.
 The tour ran until May 2009, and was nominated for a Grammy award in the Best Musical Show Album category.

 In the fall of 2010, Frenchie was cast in the role of the Fairy Godmother in Rodgers & Hammerstein's Cinderella (Enchanted Edition) at the Berkeley Playhouse, the resident theatre company at the Julia Morgan Center for the Arts in Berkeley, California.